TelemetryDeck/docs/basics/acquisition.md

 **Action example:** The chart shows iOS devices account for 70% of your user base, with various iPhone models representing the majority of new users. iPhone 11, 11 Pro, 15, and 16 Pro each account for approximately 10% of acquisitions.
 This suggests you should prioritize testing on these devices and ensure your UI works well across both newer and slightly older hardware.
 The presence of older devices like iPhone 12 (5%) indicates you should maintain compatibility with devices from previous generations.
 With macOS representing 30% of users, cross-platform support remains important but iOS should be your primary focus.

-## Geographic & Language Distribution
+## Geographic & language distribution

 **Questions you can answer:**
 - Where are my users located geographically?